-Black Bean Chili Topped Sweet Potatoes
+Turkey Chili Stuffed Sweet Potatoes

 A few months back I confessed to knowing little about professional baseball.
 I’m also equally in the dark about football.
 For example, I didn’t know until 20 years into our relationship that Mr. Mom’s Kitchen was a quarterback for his high school football team.
 It was a crime of immense ignorance according to my friend Kate, who is from Texas where all things football carry enormous social currency.
 She said even she knew he was the quarterback.

-This Black Bean Chili relies on a combination of beans and ground turkey instead of fatty meats for its heft, making it rich in fiber, folate and protein.
-Serving it over roasted sweet potatoes adds a boatload of nutrients and makes it truly a one-dish meal since your vegetable is built in.
+This healthy chili relies on a combination of beans and ground turkey for heft, making it rich in fiber, folate and protein.
+Serving it over roasted sweet potatoes delivers heaps of vitamin A and makes it truly a one-dish meal, since your vegetable is built in.

 - 1 tablespoon extra-virgin olive oil

 - 1 large yellow onion, chopped

 - 3 cloves garlic, minced

 - 1 pound ground turkey